 All new staff will receive training on appointment as part of their induction, overseen by the DSL.
-The training, which is updated regularly based on BHSCP advice, includes:
+The training, which is updated regularly includes

 - this policy, including the safeguarding response to children missing education;

 - the staff Code of Conduct including whistleblowing, acceptable use of IT and staff/pupil relationships;

 - online safety;

 - the identity of the DSLs;

 - a copy of Part One and Annex A of KCSIE;

 - the relevant School's Behaviour policy.